-I’m always on the look out for new innovative ways to control my computers, phones and house.
+I’m always on the lookout for new innovative ways to control my computers, phones and house.
 I remember seeing the Tom Cruise film Minority Report and getting stuck on one particular scene where Cruise’s character stood in front of a huge screen and used a pair of gloves to reach up and make gestures and tweaks on the information in front of him.
 This sort of tech has been tried a number of times since with the notable examples being Microsoft’s Kinect and the Leap Motion but they’ve all had one thing in common – using cameras to watch you move.

 The Myo from Thalmic labs takes a different direction towards the same gesture control end.
 Instead of a number of cameras to calculate your position in space it uses sensors pressed against your skin to read your muscle moments and translates these into commands.
-These sensors and the batteries to power them are placed in a stretchy arm band that sits tightly on the widest part of your forearm and connect using Bluetooth to your PC.
+These sensors and the batteries to power them are placed in a stretchy armband that sits tightly on the widest part of your forearm and connect using Bluetooth to your PC.
 Load up the software and a number of hand gestures and arm movements can control individual programs.
 Thalmic has two approaches to this – generalised and specific.
 The specific programs are called connectors and let you directly map movements to individual controls.
 These connectors act on the window that has focus at a specific time so if you’ve connectors for Spotify and Fruit Ninja installed your attempt to slice that melon won’t skip to the next song.
-There needs to be a connector written for the program or site you want to work with and Thalmic have encouraged a reasonable number with media, browsers, productivity and some games topping the list.
+There needs to be a connector written for the program or site you want to work with and Thalmic has encouraged a reasonable number with media, browsers, productivity and some games topping the list.
 The general approach is to give you mouse control depending on how you move your arm and gestures for clicking or scrolling.

-From the first time I got the Myo on my arm and learnt the basic gestures I was amazed at how well it worked.
+From the first time I got the Myo on my arm and learnt the basic gestures, I was amazed at how well it worked.
 The more I think about it I realise that it’s not shocking but the ability to read my movements was very convincing and worked as I intended the vast majority of the time.

 That does lead me to the Myo’s main problem.
 It’s designed to be worn on the arm all day, while you’re out and about or under your clothes in the house.
 The problem is getting it to interpret when you are making a gesture to control your music or when you’re picking up an apple.
-Thalmic have built a lock system into the Myo that stops or starts it paying attention to you when you flex your hand outwards.
-Unfortunately this seems to be more common a gesture than you’d think.
+Thalmic has built a lock system into the Myo that stops or starts it paying attention to you when you flex your hand outwards.
+Unfortunately, this seems to be more common a gesture than you’d think.
 I do it typing, I do it washing up, I do it subconsciously when stretching.
 Every time you do the gesture you turn the Myo on or off.
 I tried typing this last paragraph wearing the Myo and it ended up locking and unlocking twice before I got to the end of the paragraph.

 The upshot is that unless you think about it all the time you’re wearing it you’re bound to send some unexpected and spurious commands and this means it can’t be worn the whole time.